-The following is to be provided will all Halifax Regional Municipality building permit applications for multi-unit residential and ICI projects:
+The following is to be provided with all the Municipality building permit applications for multi-unit residential and ICI projects:

-- .1 Water Meter Sizing Calculation Sheet - .2 Water Service Connection, Water Meter & Backflow Prevention Device Application - .3 Sprinkler Service Connection & Backflow Prevention Device Application - .4 Pollution Prevention Program Abbreviated Discharger Information Report - Form 1 - .5 Servicing Plan and Profile / Water Meter & Backflow Prevention / Calculation Drawing: - a.
-The template for this single plan can be found in the HRWC Water Meter & Backflow Prevention Device Design & Installation Manual.
+- .1 Water Meter Sizing Calculation Sheet (Form DM1) - .2 Water Service Connection, Water Meter & Backflow Prevention Device Application (Form DM2) - .3 Sprinkler Service Connection & Backflow Prevention Device Application (Form DM3) - .4 Servicing Plan and Profile / Water Meter & Backflow Prevention / Calculation Drawing: - a.
+The template for this single plan can be found in the Water Meter & Backflow Prevention Device Design & Installation Manual.

 - b.
 Servicing Plan Quadrant.
 Detail the proposed Water, Wastewater and Stormwater Service Connections to be installed, show: - street right-of-way containing the mains, sizes and material. - natural gas, power, electrical conduits, transformers. - communications, fuel tanks, and other structures. - all surface classifications (undisturbed natural areas, building foot print, landscaped, graveled, concrete paved and asphalt paved areas) measured areas (m2) that are applicable to the proposed project.
 This information is to be provided for in tabular form and indicated on the plan. - indicate the square footage of industrial, commercial and institutional building space and the number of residential multi-units. - Irrigation systems - c.
 Profile Quadrant.
 A profile perspective drawing of the water meter and backflow prevention device arrangement, all components, sizing and materials are to be clearly identified, in the profile quadrant. - d.
 Plan Quadrant.
 Detail a plan perspective drawing of the water meter and backflow prevention device arrangement, all components, sizing and materials are to be clearly identified, in the plan quadrant. - e.
 Calculation Quadrant.
 Detail exactly the two page Water Meter Sizing Calculation Sheet in the water meter sizing quadrant.
 Drain calculations. - f.
 Provide two copies of this drawing.
-The record drawing for the Service Connection will be presented in the same format. - .6 Design calculations of the fire flow requirements and the sizing of the Sprinkler Connection. - .7 Design calculations for the sizing of Wastewater Service Connection. - .8 Sewage generation numbers for the proposed development prepared by the Design Engineer. - .9 Wastewater System hydraulic analysis of the receiving mains and the downstream system for capacity may be necessary.
+The record drawing for the Service Connection will be presented in the same format. - .5 Design calculations for the sizing of Wastewater Service Connection. - .6 Wastewater System hydraulic analysis of the receiving mains and the downstream system for capacity may be necessary.
 The Engineer will determine in the review of the application if the analysis is a requirement prior to approval.